Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?

-In addition, note that $p^{eq}_N$ is a decreasing function of $\tilde{q}_p$, $\kappa_u$, and $\kappa_{ad}$: The higher the premium quality or the sensitivity of EUs and the CP to the quality, the lower would be the Internet access fee of ISP N. On the other hand, the relationship between these parameters and $p^{eq}_{NoN}$ is more complicated.
-The Internet access fee of ISP NoN is increasing with respect to the sensitivity of EUs to the quality, and is decreasing with respect to the sensitivity of the CP to the quality.
-Thus, the more the CP is sensitive to the quality, the more the ISP NoN provides subsidies for EUs (cheaper Internet access fees), and compensates the payoff through charging the CP.
-In addition, note that $p^{eq}_{NoN}$ is decreasing or increasing with respect to the amount of premium quality ($\tilde{q}_p$) depending on the sensitivity of EUs and the CP to the quality: If the sensitivity of EUs to the quality dominates the sensitivity of the CP ($\kappa_u>2\kappa_{ad}$), then $p^{eq}_{NoN}$ is increasing with respect to $\tilde{q}_p$.
+Next, ISP N's access fee, $p^{eq}_N$ is a decreasing function of the premium quality, $\tilde{q}_p$, the sensitivity of EUs and the CP to the quality, $\kappa_u$ and $\kappa_{ad}$.
+On the other hand, the relationship between NoN's access fee, $p^{eq}_{NoN}$ and these parameters is more complicated. $p^{eq}_{NoN}$ increases (respectively, decreases) with respect to the sensitivity of EUs (respectively, CP) to the quality.
+Thus, the more the CP is sensitive to the quality, NoN can provide cheaper access fees, and recoup the loss by charging the CP more.
+It is for this reason that we see that if the sensitivity of EUs to the quality does not dominate the sensitivity of the CP ($\kappa_u < 2\kappa_{ad}$), then $p^{eq}_{NoN}$ decreases with respect to $\tilde{q}_p$.